Address: 台北市大安區安和路一段109巷4號一樓 Taipei, Taiwan

 Ole Tapas Bar is a Spanish restaurant and bar in Taipei.
 Previously located in the Shilin MRT area, a few months ago moved to the downtown, near Xinyi Anhe MRT, very easy to spot in a not-so-hidden alley thanks to its luminous sign and the outside fence painted with the Spanish flag.
 The interior is simply decorated with a few Spanish motifs, like posters or a Spanish map painted on the wall, creating a warm atmosphere.

 Its friendly chef and owner, Alain, comes from a French and Spanish family, making a singular mix from two very rich cultures, at least talking about gastronomy, and creating his own unique signature in each dish.
-He goes to the local market every morning, selecting the freshest ingredients by himself.
+He goes to the local market every night, after closing the restaurant, selecting the freshest ingredients by himself.
 Because of that, the menu changes everyday, rotating the selected dishes and making you want to try everything.
 The available dishes are posted on the wall, both in English and Chinese.

 On this occasion, we tried the whisky shrimps (280 TWD), the clams with white wine sauce (280 TWD), the St. Pierre fish with French mustard (2 pieces for 200 TWD), the skewed piquillo with boletus (200 TWD), eggplant with black sugar cane and a few more.
 To drink, a good Spanish DO Rioja red wine from their wine collection.